AgarwalConsulting/rvstore/README.md

 # RV Store

-A go-kit sample application.
-It is also used as an example app in a Kubernetes class.
+The RV store is a mock e-commerce application.
+It serves as a `go-kit` sample project.
+And is also used as a capstone project for a Kubernetes class.

 ## Setup